The ultimate travel guide with 48 hours in Detroit, Michigan. I’ll show you where to stay, what to eat and what to do while visiting The D!

 Sample Local Craft Beer at Founders Brewing Co.: Considering I literally live down the street from the founders of Founders Brewing, there was no way I wasn’t going to check out their new spot in Detroit.
 This Grand Rapids based brewery is home to many of my favorite beers including All Day IPA and Centennial IPA.

-Indulge in a Late Night Eats at Lafayette Coney Island: From the minute I mentioned to anyone I was heading to Detroit, the age-long debate about the best coney in the city would come into the conversation.
-Whether you pick Lafayette or American, you need to try a coney when you’re in Detroit.
+Indulge in a Late Night Eats at Lafayette Coney Island: From the minute I mentioned to anyone I was heading to Detroit, the age-long debate about the best coney dogs in the city would come into the conversation.
+Whether you pick Lafayette or American, you need to try a hot dog when you’re in Detroit.
 (My vote is for Lafayette!)

 Grab Lunch in Greektown: Greek food is one of my all time favorites but we don’t have a lot of Greek restaurants where I live.
 As a result, I couldn’t wait to grab a bite to eat in Detroit’s history Greektown.
 Pegasus Tavernas is my go-to but you can’t go wrong anywhere on this strip.